nicholaswilde/frame-fi/README.md

 cp includes/secrets.h.tmpl includes/secrets.h
 ```

-**Computer:** Plug in the LILYGO T-Dongle-S3 to a computer USB port while holding the button to put it into boot mode.
+**Computer:** Plug in the LILYGO T-Dongle S3 to a computer USB port while holding the button to put it into boot mode.

-**Upload Sketch:** Upload the sketch to the LILYGO T-Dongle-S3.
+**Upload Sketch:** Upload the sketch to the dongle.

 ```shell
 task upload